 Post-doctoral Research Associate

-I am currently a post-doctoral research associate at the Clinical Psychopharmacology Unit at University College London.
-I am co-running the CannTeen project which investigates if, how and why teenagers are more vulnerable than adults to the short and long-term effects of cannabis.
-My main area of interest is teenage cannabis dependence.
+I am currently a Research Fellow at the National Addiction Centre at King’s College London.
+I’m working with Dr Basak Tas and Professor Sir John Strang on opioid overdose and wearable devices.
+Previously I was a post-doctoral research associate at the Clinical Psychopharmacology Unit at University College London.
+I ran the CannTeen project which investigated if, how and why teenagers are more vulnerable than adults to the short and long-term effects of cannabis.

 I studied Natural Sciences (Experimental Psychology) at the University of Cambridge and then completed a PhD at University College London, supervised by Professor Val Curran and Professor Celia Morgan.
 My PhD examined reward processing perturbations in nicotine and cannabis addictions.
 I then worked as a post-doctoral research associate on the KARE clinical trial investigating ketamine as a treatment for alcohol dependence.
+Subsequently I ran a 4-year MRI-funded project about adolescent cannabis use – CannTeen.
+I still work one day/week at UCL and we hope to publish our results from CannTeen in the coming years.
 I have also worked with Professor Adam Winstock on his Global Drug Survey data and with Dr Gill Bedi at Columbia University’s Psychiatric Institute in New York.

-My main interest, and research focus, is teenage cannabis dependence.
-I am also interested in the neural substrates of drug-related decision-making; theories of addiction; and the application of psychedelic drugs in treating addiction.
+My main interests are opioid overdose and adolescent cannabis addiction.
+I am also interested in the neural substrates of drug-related decision-making; theories of addiction; reward processing in addiction; and the application of ketamine in treating addiction.

 I would like to continue work in both the opioid and cannabis fields, specifically taking wearable devices forward and investigating the reasons behind teenagers’ greater vulnerability to developing cannabis dependence.